Home Hospital CfSD Research Hotel

 Psychology

 Living with congenital heart disease is physically and psychologically difficult.
-One in three people with Congenital Heart Disease (CHD) experience anxiety or depression.
+One in three people with Congenital Heart Disease experience anxiety or depression.

 We all go through spells of worrying or feeling down, but when you are depressed or have anxiety you feel this way persistently for weeks or months, rather than just a few days.
-It is important to seek help from your GP if you think you may be depressed or have anxiety.
+It is important to seek help if you think you may be depressed or have anxiety.
 With the right treatment and support, most people can make a full recovery.

 More information on anxiety, depression or other common psychological problems is available at: